joseguardo/IntelligentChunking/app/data/processed/original/chunks/11_mandatory_prepayment_and_cancellation.md

 - (i) interest shall accrue at normal commercial rates on amounts credited to those accounts and that the account holder shall be entitled to receive such

-interest (which shall be paid in accordance with the mandate relating to such account) unless a Declared Default is continuing; and

-(ii) each such account is subject to the Transaction Security.

 # 11.5 Excluded Proceeds

 Where Excluded Disposal Proceeds, Excluded Acquisition Proceeds and Excluded Insurance Proceeds include amounts which are intended to be used for a specific purpose within a specified period (as set out in the relevant definitions of "Excluded Disposal Proceeds", "Excluded Acquisition Proceeds" or "Excluded Insurance Proceeds"), the Parent shall ensure that those amounts are used for that purpose and, if requested to do so by the Facility Agent, shall as soon as reasonably practicable after a request deliver a certificate to the Facility Agent confirming the amount (if any) which has been so applied within the requisite time periods provided for in the relevant definition.